essalihanasse/DL2/README.md

 # Deep Learning Project: RBM, DBN, and DNN Implementation

 This project implements Restricted Boltzmann Machines (RBM), Deep Belief Networks (DBN), and Deep Neural Networks (DNN) for classification of handwritten digits from the MNIST dataset.
-It also includes analysis on the Binary AlphaDigits dataset for validation of the generative models.
+It includes a comparative analysis of pretrained versus randomly initialized networks.

 ## Requirements